twse/bobsgame-extras/README.md

 ﻿# Extra stuff for bob's game
 This repository contains extra stuff created for bob's game except fonts.

-## Google search form
+## Google search form (requires internet connection)
-The [Bob Corporation website](http://www.bobcorporation.com/) does not have a Google search form.
-This form requires an active connection to the internet.
+The [Bob Corporation website](http://www.bobcorporation.com/) has no Google search form.
+Includes an option to search for the wiki hosted by FANDOM.

 ## Icons
 Icons using the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
 Use them to replace icons from the program resources.
 See **Third-Party Notices.md** for commercial and unsupported freeware credits.